-- An annual training plan will be created by the DOIS for mandatory position appropriate training to all NMB personnel for cyber-security, records, and privacy.
-This training should include general and application-specific instruction. - By the end of 2019, the OIS will produce procedures and documentation as appropriate for all NMB information system processes. - By the end of 2018, create an online OIS support request application to allow the tracking of deskside support and improvements to our internal systems.
+- An Individual Development Plan will be created for all DOIS staff.
+This training should include general and application-specific instruction. - By the end of 2026, the OIS will produce procedures and documentation as appropriate for all NMB information system processes.

-X. Major Management Priorities
+X. Major Management Priorities & Challenges